citation-style-language/styles/README.md

 CSL Style Repository
 ====================

-[github.com/citation-style-language/styles](https://github.com/citation-style-language/styles) is the official repository for Citation Style Language (CSL) styles and is maintained CSL project members.
+[github.com/citation-style-language/styles](https://github.com/citation-style-language/styles) is the official repository for Citation Style Language (CSL) styles and is maintained by CSL project members.
 For more information, check out [CitationStyles.org](http://citationstyles.org/) and the [repository wiki](https://github.com/citation-style-language/styles/wiki).

 Licensing